nizarmah/tintedarc/README.md

 ### Installation

 All you need to do is download the repository.
-Then, place the files and folders into `/home/$USER/bin/`.
+Then, place the files and folders into `/usr/bin/`.
+Later on, run `sudo chmod +x /usr/bin/desktop-mode` in terminal...
 Accordingly, run `sudo desktop-mode --setup` and make sure that `OSX-Arc-Shadow` and `OSX-Arc-White` are in the same directory.
 Then, the script should auto install the required resources.

 Later on, if you care to use `rofi` or `tint2`, you can install them and upon installation, the script should automatically replace the configs with the script ones when run.

 If you have `rofi` then go ahead and download the `.Xresources` and replace it with yours ( or the part which starts with rofi ).
 After that make sure to type in terminal `xrdb ~/.Xresources`.
-Later on, run `chmod +x ~/bin/desktop-mode` in terminal...
-`desktop-mode --help` and you should be ready to go.

-To enable the theme you wish, just type `--day` or `--night` instead of the help argument.
+To enable the theme you wish, just type `desktop-mode --day` or `desktop-mode --night`.

 Enjoy :)